mattlean/lean-js-app-starter/examples/notes-api/README.md

 This is a [representational state transfer (REST) API](https://en.wikipedia.org/wiki/REST) server for a notes app written in [TypeScript](https://typescriptlang.org) with [Express](https://expressjs.com) and [PostgreSQL](https://postgresql.org).

-The server has the following features:
+This server has the following features:

 -   User registration with passwords encrypted by [bcrypt](https://en.wikipedia.org/wiki/Bcrypt)
 -   User sessions implemented with [JSON web tokens (JWTs)](https://datatracker.ietf.org/doc/html/rfc7519)